CNimmo16/quory/README.md

 ### Prerequisites

-We use Turborepo with pnpm.
-If you do not yet have pnpm installed, install it via NPM: `npm install -g pnpm`

 ### Setup

 1. Clone the repo
-2. Run `pnpm install`
+2. Run `npm install`

 #### Building packages
-Run `pnpm dev` to run the `build:watch` scripts from all packages in the /packages folder.
+Run `npm run dev` to run the `build:watch` scripts from all packages in the /packages folder.
 Note: this script may error when first run, if so just run it a second time.

 #### Running Electron client locally
-Run `pnpm run serve` to run the `serve` script from the `/packages/client/package.json`, which should launch the Electron app locally.
+Run `npx turbo serve` to run the `serve` script from the `/packages/client/package.json`, which should launch the Electron app locally.

 #### Testing
-Each of the packages has a suite of tests, these can be run simultaneously by running `pnpm run test` from the root directory, or run `pnpm run test --filter @quory/<package-name>` to run tests for a single package.
+Each of the packages has a suite of tests, these can be run simultaneously by running `npm run test` from the root directory, or run `npm run test --workspace @quory/<package-name>` to run tests for a single package.